Vivek-Kaushik/Hello-World/README.md

 # Hello-World
 For practice/Testing
-Hello Every one, from now we will code here to enhance our skills and to tackle the problems usually faced by us.
+From now we will code here to enhance our skills and to tackle the problems usually faced by us.